aleshaleksey/fansys23/races.md

   - The template bonus to skills NEVER stack.
 - A 30ft climb speed or a 40ft swim speed.
 - Increase fly speed by 10ft.
 Increase cosmic speed by 20ft.
-  - A single template level can increase fly or consmic speed by no more than 20ft or 40ft respectively.
+  - A single template level can increase fly or cosmic speed by no more than 20ft or 40ft respectively.
 - A passive or active (C class) ability with no prerequisites (eg water breathing).
 - Enhance a sense (heat-sense, keen-sight).
 - Remove the "sleep" necessity.